 Philosophy and Modern Languages

-- Due to the wide variety of philosophy joint schools offered at Pembroke, the philosophy community within College is particularly extensive, offering students the opportunity to benefit from a broad range of perspectives.
+The Philosophy community within College is particularly extensive.
 Our strong focus on joint schools also means that our tutors from different disciplines will work closely together throughout the course of your degree, to deliver a collaborative and enriching academic experience.

 Looking for single honours courses?